Who are you, and where in New Jersey are you from?

 The jetty makes for a great subject to include in your sunrise shots.
 At the end of the day, walk a couple hundred yards down the sea wall and you can capture an awesome sunset picture over the Manasquan River.

-3. Princeton University: I love photographing architecture and the campus and town has so many unique buildings.
+3. Princeton University: I love photographing architecture and the campus buildings.
+Plus the town has many unique buildings!

 I’ve shot here hundreds of times, yet each time I visit, I seem to find something new to capture.